JulienOrain/documentation/docs/getting-started/scanning-k8s/index.md

 ---
 title: Scanning Kubernetes
-excerpt: Scan a kubernetes cluster for adherence to best practice.
+excerpt: Scan a Kubernetes cluster for adherence to best practice.
 categories: ["getting-started"]
 status: published
 type: doc
 ---

+import CopyToClipboard from '~/components/MarkdownCopyToClipboard.vue'

 # Scanning Kubernetes for potential problems

-Reliably offers the ability to prevent some issues that can occur in incorrecttly deployed kubernetes applications.
+Reliably offers the ability to prevent some issues that can occur in incorrectly deployed Kubernetes applications.
 The `reliably scan` command is the tool used to scan your infrastructure and deployments for these issues.

 <!-- ## Before you get started

 * [install the Reliably CLI](../../getting-started/install/index.md)
 * [create an organisation](../../getting-started/org-management/index.md) -->

-## Whats 'scanning'?
+## What's 'scanning'?

 Reliably integrates with [Open Policy Agent](https://github.com/open-policy-agent/opa) to offer the ability to see divergence from best practice in your applications.
 Adhering to these 'policies' gives a sense of confidence that your application is making use of best practices, and potentially eliminating some issues before they cause trouble - here at Reliably we believe a problem avoided is better than a problem solved!